Skip to main content

 • replayability

-• “After spending more than 200 hours playing the game, I can say without hesitation that Master of Command is a real gem of its genre, combining the best of Total War's real-time tactics with a rogue-like campaign offering maximum replayability for the 15 available army compositions.”
+• “After spending more than 200 hours playing the game, I can say without hesitation that Master of Command is a real gem of its genre, combining the best of Total War's real-time tactics (or Ultimate General: Civil War for those in the know) with a roguelike campaign offering maximum replayability for the 15 available army compositions (before the arrival of future DLCs!).”

 • “The game's replayability is excellent too— with every new campaign generating completely new maps, new encounters, and new stratagems that can aid you in the field.”